jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ### setImage(image) {#setImage}

-Sets the image using either a string or a `Moobile.Image` object.
-When provided with a string, this methods creates a `Moobile.Image` object and assign the given string as its source.
+Sets the image using either a string or a `Moobile.Image` instance.
+When provided with a string, this methods creates a `Moobile.Image` instance and assign the given string as its source.

 #### Parameters:

 Name    | Type  | Description
 ------- | ----- | -----------
-`image` | Mixed | The image as a string or a `Moobile.Image` object.
+`image` | Mixed | The image as a string or a `Moobile.Image` instance.

 #### Returns: